uktrade/platform-tools/dbt_platform_helper/README.md

 # DBT Platform Helper

-This package contains a set of tools in the form of a Command Line Interface (CLI) primarily for automating operations used when working with the Department for Business and Trade Platform.
+This package contains a set of tools in the form of a Command Line Interface (CLI) primarily for automating operations used when working with the Department for Business and Trade (DBT) Platform.

 ## Getting started